kunimitsova/kunimitsova/README.md

 - 👀 I’m interested in science, tech, anime, videogames
 - 🌱 I’m currently learning kotlin , Korean language (unrelated to coding)
 - 💞️ I’m looking to collaborate on i don't really know
-- 📫 How to reach me kunimitsova@gmail.com popcornissues@gmail.com
+- 📫 How to reach me: popcornissues@gmail.com

 <!---
 kunimitsova/kunimitsova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.